The GDPR material scope refers to the activities that are within or outside the scope of the instrument, and it is stated in Art.2.

 - “Monitoring” see Recital 24: “whether the natural persons are tracked on the internet including potential subsequent use of personal data processing techniques which consist in profiling a natural person, particularly in order to take decisions concerning her or him or for analysing or predicting her or his personal preferences, behaviours, and attitudes”.

-- “Profiling” refer to Article 4(4) and the last revised Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679.
+- “Profiling” refers to Article 4(4) and the last revised Guidelines on Automated individual decision-making and Profiling for the purposes of Regulation 2016/679.

 - For point 3, Recital 25, gives the example of a diplomatic mission or consular position.